rsksmart/devportal-1.0/rif/rns/libs/javascript/Errors.md

 ## `KB020`

-**Message**: The given TLD does not exists
+**Message**: The given TLD does not exist

-**Description**: The domain provided is under a top level domain that not exists in RNS.
+**Description**: The domain provided is under a top level domain that does not exist in RNS.

 ## `KB021`

 **Message**: The owner of the TLD does not implement the available method

-**Description**: The top level domain owner should be a contract that implements [available](/rif/rns/architecture/rsk-registrar/rskowner#available) method.
+**Description**: The top level domain owner should be a contract that implements the [available](/rif/rns/architecture/rsk-registrar/rskowner#available) method.